 Street art is found throughout the world, but it is especially prevalent in major cities.
 Cities are home to a wealth of street art, from graffiti on building walls to pieces painted on lanes and bridges.

 In Lisbon, ceramic street art is everywhere while many of the underground subway stations display works of modern art.
 Street Art in Lisbon is mainly found around neighbourhoods such as Alfama and Mouraria

 Street art provides a unique aesthetic for these places, with topics including current events, pop culture, portraits and more.
 Street art is a very popular free thing to do in Lisbon and attracts tourists and teenagers alike.
-Chose your perfect Street Art tour of Lisbon.
+Choose your perfect Street Art tour of Lisbon.